We sat down with Breathe Carolina to chat about the release of DEADTHEALBUM, a ten-track release that’s their first full length album in five years.

 DEADTHEALBUM celebrates yet another career milestone for Breathe Carolina.
 They’ve consistently released singles and EPs throughout the years, and this is their first LP while strictly producing dance music.
 Rather than focusing on the big drops and party atmosphere that Breathe Carolina does so well, this album brings us ten tracks with a smooth, pop feel.

 What stands out most to me on DEADTHEALBUM is the way Breathe Carolina once again decides to make music that utilizes lead singer David Schmitt‘s vocals.
-There’s no instrumentals or crazy festivals tracks on the album.
-Every song is a complete production from David and Tom Cooperman that combines smooth vocals on top of a well-produced, catchy arrangement that feels right at home in today’s EDM world.
+There’s no instrumentals or crazy festival tracks on the album.
+Every song is a complete production from Schmitt and Tom Cooperman that combines smooth vocals on top of a well-produced, catchy arrangement that feels right at home in today’s EDM world.

 We spoke with David and Tom about the album release, their favorite memories from 2019, and what lies ahead for the duo.
 Stream and purchase DEADTHEALBUM on all platforms and read on to get a glimpse inside the minds of Breathe Carolina!

 Stream Breathe Carolina – DEADTHEALBUM on Spotify:

 Let’s start off by looking back on your transition into dance music.
 In what ways have you grown as artists since you first started producing the genre?

 David: Definitely better producers!
 We’re always learning and figuring out new ways to do stuff.
 Once you really get into dance music, you realize how many styles there are.
 It’s cool to take and learn from other genres and different vibes.